avesbox/acanthis/.website/defining-schemas.md

 string().email();
 ```

 Under the hood it uses the `email_validator` package.
-You can find more information about the package [here](https://pub.dev/packages/email_validator).
+You can find more information about the package at [his pub.dev page](https://pub.dev/packages/email_validator).

 ## Numbers